 What do you know about changes that have been made to this place over time?
 For instance, were there any additions?
 Were certain windows or other materials replaced?
 Are there any accessory buildings, like sheds or garages, and when were they built?
-Are there any important landscape features?
-If you have submitted a completed survey form, please include only information not found in that document here.
+Are there any important landscape or surrounding features?
+If you have submitted a completed survey form, please include only information not found in that document.